What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Account Optimization for Automotive Retailers

-Beyond basic setup, several account-level optimizations can significantly improve performance for automotive retailers:
+Beyond basic setup, several account-level optimizations can significantly improve performance for automotive retailers, helping to optimize campaigns effectively:

 First, implement proper tracking to measure the full customer journey.
 Many auto parts purchases involve multiple research sessions before buying.
 Understanding how to properly track customer behavior through your sales funnel is essential for optimizing campaigns.